AnitaOwczarek/Krakow/README.md

 * JS

 ## Features
-- Displaying a list of interesting places to visit. <br>
+* Displaying a list of interesting places to visit.
-- Providing information about restaurants, including reviews and addresses. <br>
+* Providing information about restaurants, including reviews and addresses.
-- Simple and clear user interface. <br>
+* Simple and clear user interface.
-- Easy navigation on the one-page website.
+* Easy navigation on the one-page website.

 ## How to Run the Project
 To run the project on your local machine, follow these steps: